The Trump Organization

 In addition, the Trump Foundation reported a $150,000 gift from the foundation of Viktor Pinchuk, a powerful Ukrainian steel magnate.
 That was the first such gift from him.
 A spokesman for Pinchuk’s foundation said that the gift was made as part of an agreement for Trump to speak — via video link — to a conference Pinchuk organized in September 2015.
 The conference, called the Yalta European Strategy annual meeting, was held in Kiev.
 At the time of his 20-minute speech, titled “How New Ukraine’s Fate Affects Europe and the World,” Trump was already a presidential candidate.
 Trump’s spokesmen did not respond to a question about Pinchuk’s gift.”
 Washington Post

 The Netherlands’ ZEMBLA network VARA created a documentary exposing money laundering through the Netherlands and Trump’s SoHo development.
-Rudy Giuliani‘s law firm, Bracewell & Giulliani, former mayor of New York and current advisor to the Trump Administration, provided legal backing for Bayrock. “it’s pure money laundering, by setting up in the Netherlands in 2007, it laundered $1,5 million dollars.
+Rudy Giuliani‘s law firm, Bracewell & Giulliani, former mayor of New York, advisor to the Trump Administration, and defense attorney for Trump, provided legal backing for Bayrock. “it’s pure money laundering, by setting up in the Netherlands in 2007, it laundered $1,5 million dollars.
 And the company is in hot water already, the State of New York is doing investigations into their tax fraud, large scale tax fraud – and Donald is a key figure.
 According to attorney F. Oberlander – prosecuting on behalf of New York State – the maximum jail term could be as long as 30 years!
 Trump, and Bayrock, have been working closely with some third parties, namely the Georgian-born Tamir Sapir and Kazakhstani Tevfik Ari and formed a new joint company Bayrock/Sapir Organization, LLC.
 Guess what?
 That company has been accused of grand scale fraud.
 Oh, and guess what else?
 That company was the developer behind Trump SoHo, the hotel condiminium Trump bought into for nearly 20% back in 2005.
 Soviet/Russian-ties confirmed.
 ZEMBLA has access to the communications between Bracewell & Giulliani and several dark figures in the former USSR.
 And I really do mean dark – people that embezzled hundreds of millions, people that were fugitives and had fraudulent government roles supporting controversial regimes.
 These people have worked with, and are directly tied to, Donald J. Trump.”
 Dutch Review ZEMBLA’S PROOF

-November 12, 2013: “A replica of Bayrock/Sapir’s Trump Soho hotel may be Moscow’s first big new hotel in ten years.
+TRUMP TOWER MOSCOW: November 12, 2013: “A replica of Bayrock/Sapir’s Trump Soho hotel may be Moscow’s first big new hotel in ten years.
 Alex Sapir and Rotem Rosen of the Sapir Organization, co-developers on the Soho hotel at 246 Spring Street, met with Russian developer Aras Agalarov and Donald Trump over the weekend to discuss plans for the new project — Trump’s first in Russia.
 “The Russian market is attracted to me,” Trump told Real Estate Weekly.
 “I have a great relationship with many Russians, and almost all of the oligarchs were in the room.”
 The Real Deal

 “Sam Kislin, a Ukrainian immigrant, issued mortgages to buyers of multimillion-dollar apartments in World Tower.
 It’s highly unusual for individuals to issue formal mortgages for U.S. luxury real estate, and the tower loans are the only ones Kislin ever made in New York, public records show.
 Almost two decades earlier, Kislin had sold Trump about 200 televisions on credit.
 “I gave him 30 days, and in exactly 30 days he paid me back,” says Kislin, now 82.
 “He never gave me any trouble.”
 He says the televisions were for the Commodore Hotel, which Trump had bought in 1976 with Hyatt Corp.
 Trump purchased the sets from an electronics store that Kislin had opened in New York with Tamir Sapir, an immigrant from Georgia.
 It was famous among Soviets who would buy VHS players and tape recorders to take back home.
 Sapir later grew rich trading Russian oil.
 He invested the proceeds in New York real estate, eventually becoming one of Trump’s development partners in Trump SoHo, a frequent focal point in inquiries about Trump’s financial ties to Russia and questionable Russian money.
 Sapir died in 2014.
 Kislin became a fundraiser for Rudolph Giuliani’s mayoral campaign, bringing in millions for the future Trump surrogate.
 Investigated by the FBI in the 1990s for allegations including mob ties and laundering money from Russia, Kislin was never charged, and he maintains his innocence.
 At Trump World Tower, Kislin provided a mortgage to Vasily Salygin, a future official of the Ukrainian Party of Regions linked to Russian President Vladimir Putin, to buy an 83rd-floor apartment.
 Salygin’s time in office overlapped with Paul Manafort’s tenure as an adviser to the party.
 Manafort later served as Trump’s campaign manager before his Russian links led to growing criticism and his resignation.
 The push to sell units in Trump World Tower to Russians expanded in 2002, when Sotheby’s International Realty teamed up with Kirsanova Realty, a Russian company.
 One reception at Moscow’s swank Hotel Baltschug Kempinski pitched the tower alongside Trump’s West Side condos and his building on Columbus Circle.
 Eduard Nektalov, an Uzbekistan-born diamond dealer, purchased a 79th-floor unit directly below Conway’s for $1.6 million in July 2003.
 He was being investigated by federal agents for a money-laundering scheme, which involved smelting gold to make it appear like everyday objects that were then hauled to drug cartels in Colombia.
 Nektalov sold his unit a month after he bought it for a $500,000 profit.
 Less than a year later, Nektalov, rumored to have been cooperating with authorities, was gunned down on Manhattan’s Sixth Avenue.